Jimi Hendrix: Guitars

-Hendrix played a variety of guitars, but was most associated with the Fender Stratocaster.
+Hendrix played a variety of guitars but was most prominently associated with the Fender Stratocaster.
 He acquired his first in 1966, when a girlfriend loaned him enough money to purchase a used Stratocaster built around 1964.
 He used it often during performances and recordings.
 In 1967, he described the Stratocaster as "the best all-around guitar for the stuff we're doing"; he praised its "bright treble and deep bass".

 Hendrix mainly played right-handed guitars that were turned upside down and restrung for left-hand playing.
 Because of the slant of the Stratocaster's bridge pickup, his lowest string had a brighter sound, while his highest string had a darker sound, the opposite of the intended design.
 Hendrix also used Fender Jazzmasters, Duosonics, two different Gibson Flying Vs, a Gibson Les Paul, three Gibson SGs, a Gretsch Corvette, and a Fender Jaguar.
 He used a white Gibson SG Custom for his performances on The Dick Cavett Show in September 1969, and a black Gibson Flying V during the Isle of Wight festival in 1970.